 The CCA also puts environmental justice and equity at the center of climate policy, making sure communities that bear the greatest burdens from air pollution today see cleaner, healthier air as the state cuts greenhouse gases.
 Finally, funds from the auction of emission allowances will support new investments in climate-resiliency programs, clean transportation, and addressing health disparities across the state.

 A market-based solution

 In the CCA, the Legislature directs Ecology to design and implement a cap-and-invest program to reduce statewide GHG emissions.
 This program works by setting an emissions limit, or cap, and then lowering that cap over time to ensure Washington meets the GHG reduction commitments set in state law.

 Only the second such program in the U.S., cap-and-invest uses the powers of supply and demand to incentivize businesses to cut their emissions, using whatever strategy they think is best.

-The CCA aligns with the requirements of the Healthy Environment for All (HEAL) Act and includes provisions to ensure that the communities in Washington that suffer most from the burden of climate change and air pollution benefit from cleaner air.
+The CCA aligns with the requirements of the Healthy Environment for All (HEAL) Act and includes provisions to ensure communities in Washington that are disproportionately impacted by climate change and air pollution benefit from cleaner air.

-In addition to the GHG reductions that will result from the cap-and-invest program, the CCA also directs Ecology to reduce criteria air pollutants — like particulate matter and ozone — in overburdened communities highly impacted by air pollution.
+In addition to the GHG reductions that will result from the cap-and-invest program, the CCA also directs Ecology to reduce "criteria" air pollutants — such as ozone and particulate matter — in overburdened communities highly impacted by air pollution.

 Investing in the future

 Under the law, proceeds from the CCA allowance auctions must be invested in critical climate projects focused on improving clean transportation options — increasing climate resilience in ecosystems and communities — and addressing issues of environmental justice and health inequity in Washington.

 Importantly, the CCA requires that at least 35% of funds be invested in projects that benefit overburdened communities, and a minimum of 10% go to projects with tribal support.